vtexdocs/help-center-content/docs/known-issues/pt/when-a-component-of-the-kit-look-is-out-of-stock-the-kit-is-shown-as-sold-out-on-searching.md

 ---
-title: When a component of the kit look is out of stock, the kit is shown as sold out on searching
+title: 'When a component of the kit look is out of stock, the kit is shown as sold out on searching'
 id: 56QpnBz2ayEAe00L9ojSI0
 status: DRAFT
 createdAt: 2022-01-21T18:06:21.645Z